 Is there a third alternative that can beat the disadvantages of online android emulator and real devices testing?

-In the recent times, a new mode of testing is gaining popularity among both amateurs as well professional developers.
+In recent times, a new mode of testing is gaining popularity among both amateurs as well as professional developers.
 It is called Mobile cloud testing.

 What is Mobile cloud testing?